lucee/Lucee4/README.md

 ![Lucee CFML Server](https://bitbucket.org/lucee/lucee/downloads/logo.png)

-Welcome to the Lucee CFML Server source code repository.
+Welcome to the Lucee Server source code repository.

 Lucee Server, or simply Lucee, is a dynamic Java based tag and scripting language used for rapid development from simple to highly sophisticated web applications.
 Lucee simplifies technologies like webservices (REST,SOAP,HTTP), ORM (Hibernate), searching (Lucene), datasources (MSSQl,Oracle,MySQL ...), caching (infinispan,ehcache,memcached ...) and a lot more.
 It was never easier to integrate any backend technology with the internet.
 Lucee is of course open source (LGPL 2.1) and available for free!